philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 ### Elastic Agent to Elasticsearch

-We can use `@timestamp` and `event.ingested` and calculate the difference.
+Use `@timestamp` and `event.ingested` to calculate the difference.
 This will give you the following document.
 The `event.ingestion.latency` is in seconds.

 ```json
 {